-- The next observational run (O3) of Advanced LIGO and Virgo is expected to start in February 2019 - The BNS range will be 120-170 and 65-85 Mpc, respectively, and reach ~190 and ~125 Mpc at final design (Abbott et al. 2018) - During O3, about 10-20% of detected BNS mergers will be localized within 20 deg with three interferometers in operation.
-When LIGO India (Iyer et al. 2011) will be added to the network, this value will reach ~50%. - KAGRA detector (Somiya et al. 2012, Aso et al. 2013) may join LIGO and Virgo during O3, however its sensitivity may not be sufficient for a scientific contribution - During O3, the expected detection rate of Binary Black Hole (BBH) mergers ranges from a few per month to a few per week.
-At design sensitivity, ≈10 BBH detections are expected. - The expected detection rate of BNS mergers during O3 is up to one per month, and may reach a few per month at design sensitivity - There is still a lack of Neutron Star Black Hole merger detections, however the first one may happen during O3 - We should be ready for a nearby Core-Collapse SuperNova during O3
+- The new observational run (O3) of Advanced LIGO and Virgo started on April 1 - The BNS ranges are 110-140 and ~ 50 Mpc, respectively, and will reach ~ 190 and ~ 125 Mpc at final design (Abbott et al. 2018) - During O3, about 10-20% of detected BNS mergers will be localized within 20 deg2 with three interferometers in operation.
+When LIGO India (Iyer et al. 2011) will be added to the network, this value will reach \sim 70%. - KAGRA detector (Somiya et al. 2012, Aso et al. 2013) may join LIGO and Virgo during O3, however its sensitivity may not be sufficient for a scientific contribution - During O3, the expected detection rate of Binary Black Hole (BBH) mergers ranges from a few per month to a few per week.
+At design sensitivity, $\approx 10^2$ BBH detections per year are expected. - The expected detection rate of BNS mergers during O3 is up to one per month, and may reach a few per month at design sensitivity - There is still a lack of Neutron Star Black Hole merger detections, however the first one may happen during O3 - We should be ready for a nearby Core-Collapse SuperNova during O3